pablofac2/GSM-Alarm-ESP-12F/README.md

 -   RESULT: TX consumes 1mA more when LOW as OUTPUT
 -   RESULT: RX consumes 12mA more when LOW as OUTPUT
 - Test if SoftwareSerial can work with RX (GPIO3) and TX (GPIO1) inverted.
 YES!!!
 IT WORKS!!!!

-## Pending

-- TriggerNC propertie of zones not working
 - BatteryLow properties:
 -   Min Battery
 -   Max Battery